Why it matters

 At a glance

-- To help customers make healthier choices, we have committed to remove sweets, chocolates and fizzy sugary drinks from our tills and in queue areas by January 2015.
-We will replace them with healthier products in our Tesco supermarkets and convenience stores.
+- To help customers make healthier choices, we removed sweets, chocolates and fizzy sugary drinks from our tills and in-queue areas in January 2015.
+These have been replaced them with healthier products in our Tesco supermarkets and convenience stores.

 - Since its launch in March 2014, we have reached over 400,000 children as part of the Tesco Eat Happy Project, for example through our Cooking Courses and our Farm to Fork Trails.
 These are helping children to know more about where their food comes from and to obtain the skills to get more involved in cooking at home.